Neymar leaves pitch injured in PSG's match against Lille - WHIZ News

-PARIS (AP) — PSG forward Neymar was forced off the pitch on a stretcher Sunday after twisting his right ankle in a league match against Lille.
+PARIS (AP) — PSG forward Neymar was forced off the pitch on a stretcher Sunday after twisting his right ankle in a hard-fought 4-3 win against Lille in the French league.

 Neymar picked up the injury at the start of the second half after the Brazil forward scored PSG’s second goal before the interval.